Rhodes Scholarship Internal Application Instructions

 Internal Letters of Recommendation

-Please note: the final application requires between five and eight recommendations (referees), at least four of which need to be academic.
+Please note: the final application requires between five and eight recommendations (Rhodes calls them referees), at least four of which need to be academic.
 You will need to consider up to four additional recommenders from whom you can request letters if you are endorsed by the committee.

 You will need to complete this online waiver form as the final step in submitting your internal application.